gopala-kr/summary/articles/README.md

-> Blog posts/articles from pioneers in AI
+> Blog posts/articles from pioneers in AI(industrial)

 ### Intel AI